top of page

 Addressing Your Relationship Patterns

-Look back at your previous relationships and identify the consistent patterns or themes.
+Start by looking back at your previous relationships and identifying the consistent patterns or themes.
 What role did you play?
-Were you often the victim, the caretaker, or the avoidant one?
-Reflect on these patterns without shame or guilt—this process can be challenging, so doing it with healthy supports can be beneficial.
+Were you often the one who disappeared, over-functioned, or — like Kylan — flattened yourself just to keep the peace?
+Reflect on these patterns without shame or guilt.
+This process can be hard to do alone, and that's okay.

 Reflecting on his journey, Kylan described his time with Winnie as a transformative experience, one that changed the trajectory of his relationships forever.
 His story serves as a testament to the power of recognizing and altering our patterns, illustrating that change is not only possible but can lead to a fulfilling and connected life.